LTUC/amman-prep-d14/Class-12/lab/README.md

 "title": "Spider-Man: No Way Home",
 "release_date": "2021-12-15",
 "poster_path": "/1g0dhYtq4irTY1GPXvft6k4YLjm.jpg",
-"overview": "Peter Parker is unmasked and no longer able to separate his normal life from the high-stakes of being a super-hero.
+"overview": "Peter Parker is unmasked and no longer able to separate his normal life from the high stakes of being a superhero.
 When he asks for help from Doctor Strange the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man."
 },
 ```
  - `/search`: Search for a movie name to get its information [Link](https://api.themoviedb.org/3/search/movie?api_key=668baa4bb128a32b82fe0c15b21dd699&language=en-US&query=The&page=2)